 The iPhone SE 2022 may not cost as much as the iPhone 13, but you aren't getting as much storage for your money with the less expensive iPhone.
 The base model of the iPhone SE features 64GB of storage, compared to 128GB for the iPhone 13.
 To match the storage on that model, you'd have to pay $479 for a 128GB iPhone SE (2022).
 There's also a 256GB version for $579, while iPhone 13 storage tops out at 512GB.

 Apple takes two very different approaches when it comes to the design of the iPhone 13 and iPhone SE (2022).
 The former phone features Apple's modern flat-sided design, with a notched display that otherwise stretches from one end of the handset to the other.
 Meanwhile, the iPhone SE (2022) turns back to the days of the iPhone 8.
 There's no notch, but the phone does feature some prominent bezels at both the top and bottom of the display.

 That also means the iPhone SE has space for a fingerprint sensor, allowing Apple's new phone to feature Touch ID support.
 The iPhone 13 has no such capability, relying entirely on Face ID to unlock your phone and verify mobile payments.
 That was a flaw back in the days when we were wearing face masks all the time, but iOS 15.4 is improving Face ID to recognize your face when you're wearing a mask.
 So Touch ID won't be as big an advantage for the iPhone SE as it might have been at this time last year.

-In terms of materials, the iPhone SE and iPhone 13 use the same glass and aluminum build.
+In terms of materials, the iPhone SE and iPhone 13 use the same glass and aluminum materials.
 Neither phone offers a headphone jack, and both support wireless charging.
-Only the iPhone 13 has the magnets to support MagSafe connectivity, though.
+Only the iPhone 13 has the necessary magnets to support MagSafe connectivity and 15W wireless charging, though.

 iPhone SE (2022) vs. iPhone 13 display